DAGWorks-Inc/hamilton/decorators.md

 the arguments are pulled from outside the DAG.
 The _assigned_output_ key word argument takes in a dictionary of tuple(Output Name, Documentation string) -> value.

+Note that `@parametrized` is deprecated, and we intend for you to use `@parameterize_vales`.
+We're consolidating to make the parameterization decorators more consistent!
+But we will not break your workflow for a long time.

-## @parameterized_inputs
+## @parameterize_inputs (replacing @parameterized_inputs)

 Expands a single function into _n_, each of which corresponds to a function in which the parameters specified are mapped to the specified inputs.
-Note this decorator and `@parametrized` are quite similar, except that the input here is another DAG node(s), i.e. column/input, rather than a specific scalar/static value.
+Note this decorator and `@parameterize_values` are quite similar, except that the input here is another DAG node(s), i.e. column/input, rather than a specific scalar/static value.

 ```python